Animal Welfare Education in California 4-H

 Posted: Monday, June 20th, 2016

-by Cheryl L. Meehan, Kelley M. Brian, Lynn Schmitt-McQuitty, Emily Schoenfelder, Steven M. Worker, and Andrea Ambrose
+by Cheryl L. Meehan, Kelley M. Brian, Lynn Schmitt-McQuitty, Emily Schoenfelder, Martin Smith, Steven M. Worker, and Andrea Ambrose

 The study of Animal Welfare is a rapidly growing field that engages scientists and veterinarians in research that seeks to provide better understanding of the needs and experiences of animals, and strives to find balance between these and the practices of modern animal use.
 Furthermore, Animal Welfare is a social and cultural issue that is increasingly being incorporated into the legal and political landscapes.
 There are few published studies evaluating the impacts of Animal Welfare focused educational programs on youth, but there is developing evidence that humane education programs can have positive impacts on children’s attitudes and behavior toward animals (Tardiff-Williams and Bosacki, 2015), as well as support the development of empathy toward other humans (Ascione and Webber, 1996).
 Thus, the development and implementation of educational programming for 4-H youth that focuses on Animal Welfare is relevant and timely.